ibm-cloud-docs/EventStreams/messagehub124.md

     * Manager role on group resource type and group ID resource

-For more information about IAM, see:
+For more information about IAM, see
 [IBM Cloud Identity and Access Management](/docs/iam/index.html#iamoverview).

-For an example about how to set policies, see:
-[Introducing IBM Cloud IAM Service IDs and API Keys ![External link icon](../../icons/launch-glyph.svg "External link icon")](https://www.ibm.com/blogs/bluemix/2017/10/introducing-ibm-cloud-iam-service-ids-api-keys/){:new_window}.
+For an example about how to set policies, see [Introducing IBM Cloud IAM Service IDs and API Keys ![External link icon](../../icons/launch-glyph.svg "External link icon")](https://www.ibm.com/blogs/bluemix/2017/10/introducing-ibm-cloud-iam-service-ids-api-keys/){:new_window}.